Research

 Cohort members will contribute biologic samples, collected by leading clinicians working at select institutions around the country, to a central bio-bank housed at Duke University.
 The bio-bank will be accessible to researchers around the world for future study.

-A database administered at Harvard Medical School will link clinical data from the cohort to the biologic samples in the bio-bank.
+A database will link clinical data from the cohort to the biologic samples in the bio-bank.
 Together, these resources will form a unique foundation for the discovery of pathogens and pathogenic mechanisms in CFS and the identification of patients who will most likely respond to specific treatments.

 Pathogen Discovery and Pathogenesis Study